-Be prepared to be out all day and take a packed lunch.
+Be prepared to be out all day on rough ground and take a packed lunch.

-Woodland plants.
-Meet in the car park at J33473641 near the maze; fee payable.
-Be prepared to be out all day and take a packed lunch.
+Heath, marsh and roadside plants.
+Meet at the Windy Gap car park in the Slieve Croob hills at J27394302.
+Be prepared to be out all day on rough and wet ground and take a packed lunch.

 Maritime and grassland plants.
 Meet in the car park at J59234201.
-We will walk along the shore towards Sheeplands with the intention of checking the Limonium binervosum colony J588401.
+We will walk along the shore towards Sheeplands with the intention of checking the Limonium binervosum colony at J588401.
 Be prepared to be out all day and take a packed lunch.
-STOP PRESS Apologies that this meeting has had to be cancelled due to a family bereavement.